asterisk/documentation/docs/Asterisk-Community/Asterisk-Issue-Guidelines.md

 * **Have you asked for help in the community? (mailing lists, IRC, forums)**
 You can locate all these services here: <http://www.asterisk.org/community>
 * **Have you searched the Asterisk documentation in case this behavior is expected?**
-Search the [Asterisk wiki](//) for the problem or messages you are experiencing.
+Search [the documentation](/) for the problem or messages you are experiencing.
 * **Have you searched the Asterisk bug tracker to see if an issue is already filed for this potential bug?**
 Search the [Asterisk Issue Tracker on GitHub](https://github.com/asterisk/asterisk/issues) for the issue you are seeing.
 You can search for issues by selecting **Issues -> Search for Issues** in the top menu bar.
 * **Can you reproduce the problem?**